OshilimEO/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that sets the permission to other users alone Script that sets the mode of the file hello the same as olleh’s mode Script that adds execute permission to all subdirectories of the current directory for all
+Script that sets the permission to other users alone Script that sets the mode of the file hello the same as olleh’s mode Script that adds execute permission to all subdirectories of the current directory for all Script that creates a directory called my_dir with permissions 751 in the working directory.